Augustus Tolton: Biography

-Early life
+Early

 Parents and birth

 Tolton's mother, Martha Jane Chisley, was the daughter of Augustus and Matilda (née Hurd) Chisley (d.
 1836), and grew up as the slave of John Henry Manning in Meade County, Kentucky.
 Martha Jane Chisley was also a cradle Catholic who had grown up attending St. Theresa's Catholic Church in Rhodelia.
-After the death of their slave master in 1835, the Chisley children were forcibly separated from their parents and divided up among his different heirs.
-Martha Jane Chisley was inherited by her owner's granddaughter, Mrs. Stephen Elliott of Ralls County, Missouri.
+After the death of Manning in 1835, the Chisley children were forcibly separated from their parents and divided up among his different heirs.
+Martha Jane Chisley was inherited by her owner's daughter, Ann or Susan (née Manning) Elliott, as part of a wedding dowry.